 The Lighthouse Creativity Lab runs two after-school programs:

-K–8 Creativity Lab—Students engage in projects that both extend work happening during the school day, as well as expose them to whole new areas of interest.
+K–8 Creativity Lab—Students engage in projects that expose them to new areas of interest.
 Our K-4 students engage in weekly classes that give them a chance to design and build projects in a variety of media.
 Middle school students are given the autonomy to explore areas they are excited to learn about.

-High School Creativity Lab—After school, our high school space becomes a drop in makerspace.
-Students use the space to work on projects their teachers have assigned, to create teacher commissioned projects, and to explore their own passions.
+High School Creativity Lab—After school, our high school space becomes a drop-in makerspace.
+Students use the space to work on projects their teachers have assigned, create teacher commissioned projects, and explore their own passions.